 The video was part of a presentation MCVMA officials made during the recent meeting of the AVMA House of Delegates.
 The group developed a document that details some of the positions and requests they made during their presentation.

 The organization is continuing to reach out for support from various areas of the veterinary medical community, according to Dr. Tina Tran, a faculty member at the University of Arizona College of Veterinary Medicine who is active with the MCVMA.
 For more information, visit https://www.wakeupvetmed.com

 Purdue University College of Veterinary Medicine’s Kevin Doerr Earns AAVMC’s 2020 Communications Excellence Award

-The communications program at the Purdue University College of Veterinary Medicine, led by Director of Communications Kevin Doerr, has been recognized with the Association of American Veterinary Medical Colleges’ (AAVMC) 2020 Communications Excellence Award.
+The communications program at the Purdue University College of Veterinary Medicine, led by Director of Communications Kevin Doerr, has been recognized with the American Association of Veterinary Medical Colleges’ (AAVMC) 2020 Communications Excellence Award.